DCOR-dev/ckanext-dcor_schemas/README.rst

   - datasets: restrict to basic CC licenses
   - datasets: automatically generate dataset name (slug) using random characters if necessary (does not apply to admins)
-  - datasets: a dataset without resources is considered to be a draft
+  - datasets: a dataset without resources is considered to be a draft;
+    it's state cannot be set to "active"
   - resources: do not allow uploading resources with the same name for a dataset (important for ckanext-dcor_depot)
   - resources: make sure the resource name matches the file name of the